MicrosoftDocs/quantum-docs-pr/articles/libraries/algorithms.md

 ## Amplitude Amplification ##

 *Amplitude Amplification* is one of the fundamental tools of Quantum Computing.
-There are many variants, and in Q# we provide a very general version based on Oblivious Amplitude Amplification with Partial Reflections to allow for the widest area of application.
+It is the fundamental idea that underlies Grover's search, amplitude estimation and many quantum machine learning algorithms.
+There are many variants, and in Q# we provide a general version based on Oblivious Amplitude Amplification with Partial Reflections to allow for the widest area of application.

+The central idea behind amplitude amplification is to amplify the probability of a desired outcome occurring by performing a sequence of reflections.
+These reflections rotate the initial state closer towards a desired target state, often called a marked state.
+Specifically, if the probability of measuring the initial state to be in a marked state is $\sin^2(\theta)$ then after applying amplitude amplification $m$ times the probability of success becomes $\sin^2((2m+1)\theta)$.

 The general routine (`AmpAmpObliviousByReflectionPhases`) has two registers that we call `ancillaRegister` and `systemRegister`.
 It also accepts two oracles for the necessary reflections.
 The `ReflectionOracle` acts only on the `ancillaRegister` while the `ObliviousOracle` acts jointly on both registers.
 The input to `ancillaRegister` must be initialized to the unique -1 eigenstate of the first reflection operator $I-2|s{\rangle}{\langle}s|$.